Jenishkumarbhalala/SnakeGame/README.md

 This project provides a basic Snake game implemented in C# using object-oriented programming principles.
 The game allows players to control a snake on a grid-based board and eat food to grow while avoiding collisions with walls and the snake's own body.

+## Installation

+1. Ensure you have the .NET SDK installed on your system.
+2. Clone the repository to your local machine using Git.
+3. Navigate to the project directory.
+4. Compile the project using the following command:
+5. Run the compiled application.

 ## Features

 - Grid-based gameplay.